ariszaharia/smarthome/README.md

 ### 2. `websocket` (The Real-Time Shift)
 * **Design**: Migrated from REST to **Asynchronous WebSockets**.
-* **The Solution**: Enabled full-duplex communication.
+* **The Solution**: Enabled uninterrupted communication.
 The server can now "push" data to the frontend immediately whenever the AI agent performs an action, providing a better user experience.

 ### 3. `database` (The Agentic State - Current)
 * **Design**: Integrated a **PostgreSQL** database with **SQLAlchemy (Async)**.
-* **The Solution**: Moved beyond transient simulation to persistent storage.
+* **The Solution**: Moved beyond simulation stage to persistent storage.
 The LLM (Qwen 2.5 7B) now acts as a **Database Controller**, using tools to find devices in specific rooms and executing SQL commits to modify their state.

 ---